gyanesh94/USC_CSCI_571_Web_Technologies/Ebay-Product-Search-Angular/README.md

 ## Overview

 Create a webpage that allows you to search for products information using the *eBay APIs*, and the results will be displayed in a tabular format.
 The page will also provide product details, seller details and related products.

+## To Run
+- Convert config.js.bak to config.js
+- Add Geonames and Ebay API Key

 ## Features